 Commonwealth Home Support Programme (CHSP)

 As you get older, everyday tasks can become more difficult.
 Even though you need help, you may still want to live at home.
-Asking for help doesn’t mean losing your independence or moving out of home.
+Asking for help doesn’t mean losing your independence or moving out of your home.

 Am I eligible?